 Digital literacy Course Outcomes:

-These online professional learning workshops are paid for by districts who join TIE Membership.
-We intentionally do not put it behind a firewall so anyone can peruse the materials.
+TIE's online professional learning courses are intended for use by districts that join TIE Membership.
+The content is intentionally open so that TIE members can freely peruse the materials.
 If you are using this for professional purposes, please contact TIE to join Membership.
+Thank you.